brinalesser/BattenVisionML/CTest/README.md

 2. Link both the libplctag and pthread libraries to the executable to use the functions from the library mentioned in Part 2.

-        target_link_libraries (executable_name ${tool_lib} pthread libplctag.a)
+        target_link_libraries (executable_name pthread libplctag.a)

 ---------------------------------------------------------------------------------
 ## OpenCV installation

-To install OpenCV, run the following command in the terminal on the Raspberry Pi:
+To install OpenCV, run the following command in the terminal on the Raspberry Pi (assuming python3 is installed):

     pip3 install opencv-python

 An example using OpenCV Trackbars is in the ImageFilter program.
-To use more advanced OpenCV GUI tools, QT has to be downloaded and installed.
+To use more advanced OpenCV GUI tools, QT would have to be downloaded and installed.

 ---------------------------------------------------------------------------------
 ## Rebuiling the executables